-- Moderate thermal conductivity – so the rate heat flows in and out of the material is roughly in step with the daily heating and cooling cycle of the building.
+- Moderate thermal conductivity; so the rate heat flows in and out of the material is roughly in step with the daily heating and cooling cycle of the building.

 Heavyweight construction materials such as masonry and concrete have these characteristics.
 They combine a high storage capacity with moderate thermal conductivity.
 This means that heat moves between the material’s surface and its interior at a rate that roughly matches the building’s daily heating and cooling cycle.
 Some materials, like wood, have a high heat capacity, but their thermal conductivity is relatively low, limiting the rate at which heat can be absorbed during the day and released at night.
-Steel can a store a lot of heat, but conducts it too rapidly to be particularly useful, plus comparatively little is used in buildings.
+Steel can store a lot of heat, but conducts it too rapidly to be practically useful, plus comparatively little is used in buildings.
 However, a modest amount of thermal mass may still be provided if concrete floors are used in steel frame construction, although these are usually limited to a depth of only 100mm and are usually covered by a false ceiling, limiting their ability to absorb and release heat.

 How is thermal mass measured?

-Part L of the Building Regulations and its associated compliance tools (SAP & SBEM) account for thermal mass using k-values (kJ/m2K), which provide an indication of the thermal capacity per square metre of floor or wall.
+Part L of the Building Regulations and its associated compliance tools (SAP & SBEM) account for thermal mass using k-values (kJ/m2K), which provides a basic indication of the thermal capacity per square metre of floor or wall.
 Lightweight walls have a low k-value of around 10 kJ/m2K, whilst for heavyweight walls it can be up to 230 kJ/m2K.
-Some generic k-values for various types of construction are published in Table 1e of SAP 2009, whilst more comprehensive values for concrete and masonry constructions can be found in: Thermal Performance: Part L1A 2013.
+Some generic k-values for various types of construction are published in Table 1e of SAP 10.2, whilst more comprehensive values for concrete and masonry constructions can be found in: Thermal Performance: Part L1A 2013.
 Alternatively, bespoke k-values and other thermal mass related information can be calculated using a free Thermal Properties Calculator produced by Arup in partnership with The Concrete Centre.

 Admittance values and k-values relate to the absorption of heat inside buildings, which is the most important use of thermal mass.
-There is however another thermal mass related property called decrement, which can influence summertime performance to a limited extent.
+There is however another thermal mass related property called decrement, which can influence summertime performance to some extent.
 Decrement describes the way in which the density, heat capacity and thermal conductivity of an external wall (for example), can slow the passage of heat from the sun as it passes from the outside to the inner surface of the wall (decrement delay), and also reduce those gains as they pass through it (decrement factor).
 For more information see: Thermal Mass Explained and for a comprehensive range of decrement values for concrete and masonry walls see: Thermal Performance: Part L1A 2013.